Search⌘ K

 Understanding Vision Models: How AI Learns to See

-We’ve seen how powerful AI is with language: writing, answering questions, and chatting naturally.
+We’ve seen how powerful AI is in language, including writing, answering questions, and engaging in natural conversations.
 But think about your daily life.
 How much of your experience is just words?

 That is where vision models come in.
 Just like language models handle text, vision models let AI see, interpret, and even generate images.
 They allow AI to visually understand the world, which is why vision is such a big deal in AI.